SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/app/bioinformatics/chimera.rst

 简介
 ---------------

-This package facilitates the characterisation of fusion products events. <br>
+This package facilitates the characterisation of fusion products events.
-It allows to import fusiondata results from the following fusion finders:<br>
-chimeraScan, bellerophontes, deFuse, FusionFinder,FusionHunter, mapSplice,<br>
-tophat-fusion, FusionMap, STAR, Rsubread, fusionCatcher.<br>
+It allows to import fusiondata results from the following fusion finders: chimeraScan, bellerophontes, deFuse, FusionFinder,FusionHunter, mapSplice, tophat-fusion, FusionMap, STAR, Rsubread, fusionCatcher.

 完整步骤
 -----------------